apache/sling-samples/json-generation/README.md

 the only required dependency is our `org.apache.sling.commons.johnzon` module, which embeds those JSR-374 APIs as well as the [Apache Johnzon](https://johnzon.apache.org/) core in a relatively small bundle (150kB as I write this).

+The `JsonGenerator` is used in several of our modules already, searching for `import javax.json.stream.JsonGenerator` in the Sling codebase reports 26 results as I write this.
+This minimal example can help decide if it will also work for your use case.